-The words we say to ourselves and the corresponding image we create in our minds are the two determinant factors of what our lives would be like; whether we are going to be successful or we would just go through life like many other ineffective individuals.
+The words we say to ourselves and the corresponding image we create in our minds are the two determinant factors of what our lives would be like; whether we are going to be successful or we would just go through life.

 Learn to see the positive in everything around you and confess accordingly.
 Your words make your reality, and if you are not succeeding enough then you most likely are not using the right set of words.
 Erase phrases such as; ‘This is terrifying’, ‘I can’t cope with this’, ‘I hate my life’, completely from your dictionary.
 In its place, adopt phrases such as; ‘This is a challenge, but I can do it’, ‘I have extraordinary coping skills, ‘I can cope with this’, ‘I can do this’.
 When you use and repeat phrases such as ‘my children are stressing me out, my children are driving me crazy’, you begin to react as if you are actually turning crazy and then you may want to leave the scene you are in.
 Rather, use words such as; ‘Yeah, they are a challenge, they are just kids.
 They are acting age appropriate’.
 The image you make in your head become the response that you have.

 When you keep telling your mind, ‘I can do this.
-This is a walk in the park.
 I am better than this.
 Whatever life throws at me I can handle’ you are telling your mind there is no cause for alarm.
 You are telling your mind, and invariably your body, that there is no need to secrete adrenaline or cortisol, no need for fight or flight.
 Even if at first you don’t believe it and you are finding it difficult to convince yourself about this, keep doing it.
 When you state it enough times you will actually start to believe it.

 You need to know that your beliefs and thoughts are yours to change.
 Your mind is yours to change.
 It may sound unbelievable, but the only control that exist is the ability to change the picture in your head and the words that you utter.
 Quite often, many people attend seminars, workshops, read books, pay life coaches in a bid to learn how to control their nerves, control their fear of flying or of speaking in public.
 But the truth is that there is no control anywhere.
 We can’t control the weather neither can we control traffic.
 We can’t even control our bodies lest we would stop ourselves from falling ill or sleeping so we can work all night long.
 Rather, our thoughts control our feelings, and our feelings control our actions, and our actions control the events around us.
 Therefore, to take charge, you need to start with the words you utter and the images you create in your mind.
 The more you make those words and images positive, the more extraordinary your life becomes.